giving to please a

 willingness to pour his grace over those who had done nothing to earn it.

 Christmas is about God's caritas.
-Jesus in

 the manger may seem cute, but the incarnation for God was actually an